Termination of pseudo-effective 4-fold flips: Preliminaries and notation

-and such inequality is strict if the center of $E$ on $Z$ is contained in the non-flopping locus.
-Moreover, the non-flopping locus of an ample quasi-flip is the image of the flipping or flipped locus on $Z$. \end{proposition}
+and such inequality is strict if the center of $E$ on $W$ is contained in the non-flopping locus.
+The non-flopping locus is always closed.
+Furthermore, if $\phi_*B =\phi^+_*B^+$, then the non-flopping locus of an ample quasi-flip is the union of the images of the flipping and flipped locus on $W$. \end{proposition}